Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 The following article attempts to give some thoughts on the lessons on the coronavirus pandemic as well as how those lessons are often best illustrated by how Berkshire Hathaway (BRK.A) (BRK.B) is always managed.
 Further, some thoughts are offered on both Berkshire Hathaway's relative valuation to the S&P 500, why that valuation has the potential to narrow, and some thoughts on Berkshire's likelihood of making a large acquisition in the near future.

 Valuing Berkshire Hathaway is best done by looking at its underlying economic earnings power.
-At the end of last year, that multiple was 14x and the current price compared to last year's earnings represents an 11x multiple.
+At the end of last year, that multiple was 14x, and the current price compared to last year's earnings represents an 11x multiple.
 Obviously, Berkshire's earnings are going to be impacted, at least temporarily, by the current pandemic.
-But, it does not appear as though the company will be impacted any more severely than the typical business in the S&P 500.
+But it does not appear as though the company will be impacted any more severely than the typical business in the S&P 500.
 Over the last decade, Berkshire's relative multiple to the S&P 500 has declined (it has averaged 73% and is currently 60%).
 I believe that largely has to do with the excess cash accumulated by the company.
-With Berkshire's relative multiple to the S&P 500 roughy equal to slightly lower than at year-end and opportunities to deploy cash in various categories of fixed income, common stocks, and (potentially) preferred stock/warrant deals and acquisitions of wholly-owned businesses, the odds seem extremely high that the company outperforms indexes over the next several years.
+With Berkshire's relative multiple to the S&P 500 roughly equal to slightly lower than at year-end and opportunities to deploy cash in various categories of fixed income, common stocks, and (potentially) preferred stock/warrant deals and acquisitions of wholly-owned businesses, the odds seem extremely high that the company outperforms indexes over the next several years.

 "Surprise and Shock"